bsd/bsd-custom-donate-jekyll/webroot/examples/uww-sequential.md

 accept-amex: true
 accept-discover: true
 accept-maestro: false #shows up, but not tested with a live client gateway
-accept-pay-pal: false  #not yet implemented or tested
+accept-pay-pal: true  #not yet implemented or tested

 ##########
 # Default Layout Options